sez11a/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/03-SSO/06-ldap/02-configuring-import-export.md

 **Note:** If a user changes a value like a password in Liferay, that change is passed to the LDAP server, provided Liferay has enough schema access to make the change.

 Now you know how to connect an LDAP server to Liferay and how to configure user import behavior, export behavior, and other LDAP settings.
+There are other configurable options; [Configuring LDAP](./03-configuring-ldap.md) describes those.